-We understand how stressful it can be selling a property and that waiting for the surveyor can be rather daunting.
-But it doesn’t have to be, honestly!
+We understand how stressful it can be waiting for the surveyor and wondering what a surveyor looks for, but it doesn’t have to be, honestly!
 Here are a few useful tips to help you prepare for your chartered surveyor to survey your property and ensure a quick and smooth process.

 1. Understanding the Different Types of Home Survey